IceTTTb/PlaneTR3D/README.md

 Download the pretrained model of [HRNet](https://drive.google.com/drive/folders/1dCq4WxconPEDO8uZq4YDctZ8nxtvEtv8?usp=sharing) and place it under the 'ckpts/' folder.

+Change the 'root_dir' in config files to the path where you save the data.

 Run the following command to train our network on one GPU:
 ```bash
 CUDA_VISIBLE_DEVICES=0 python train_planeTR.py